Is CBD legal in the UK?

-CBD medical research is ongoing and claims from individuals are based on their own experience from using CBD over periods of time.
-Key benefits can be seen to provide relief for anxiety, pain, depression and PTSD and to aid sleep amongst others.
+CBD claims from individuals are based on their own experience from using CBD over periods of time.

-Can I rub CBD oil on my skin for pain? / Can you rub CBD oil on your back?
+Can I rub CBD oil on my skin? / Can you rub CBD oil on your back?

 Whilst CBD oil has been designed for use under the tongue, CBD creams have been developed to be used directly on skin where required.
 CBD creams can be rubbed in and used to treat more localised issues.